-The Société des casinos du Québec is entrusted with the mission of constructing and overseeing the management of Québec's casinos.
+The Société des casinos du Québec (SCQ) has been mandated to build and operate Québec's casinos.

 - To set the corporation's policies and oversee their application.

-The Société des casinos du Québec has established an organizational structure and senior management team made up of accomplished individuals with a well-defined strategic vision and in-depth knowledge of the daily realities of casino operations and the key issues and considerations related to local tourism.
+The SCQ has established an organizational structure made up of accomplished individuals with a well-defined strategic vision and in-depth knowledge of the daily realities of casino operations and related tourism issues.

-The Société des casinos du Québec attributes great importance to the quality of the food service and entertainment offered at its establishments.
-Its employees, selected among the graduates of the Institut de tourisme et d'hôtellerie du Québec (ITHQ), include renowned chefs and sommeliers (wine waiters and waitresses).
+The SCQ attributes great importance to the quality of the entertainment and food services offered at its establishments.
+Its teams of employees, selected among the graduates of the Institut de tourisme et d'hôtellerie du Québec (ITHQ), include renowned chefs and sommeliers.

-Québec's casinos quickly forged an enviable reputation throughout the international gaming industry.
-They are characterized most notably by their architecture, by the importance they attach to offering exceptional customer service, and by the beauty and quality of their sites.
+Québec's casinos quickly forged an enviable reputation throughout the international gaming and entertainment industry.
+They are characterized most notably by their architecture, the importance attached to providing exceptional customer service, and by the beauty and quality of their sites.

 A few figures...